They are hermaphrodites, which means they have male and female organs

 The earthworm is usually a hermaphrodite, which means it has both male and female organs.
 As a hermaphrodite, it is both father and mother to its babies at the same time.
 A few species can reproduce without their eggs being fertilized.
 This is called parthenogenesis.
 There are even some species that have to mate anyway for even parthenogenetic reproduction to occur.

-These worms are notoriously abundant, and even in those places where they’re invasive, it is difficult to get rid of them.
-The one thing humans can do is not to transport species of earthworms to places where they are not native.
+These worms are notoriously abundant, so in those places where they’re invasive, it is difficult to get rid of them.
+The one thing humans can do is not transport species of earthworms to places where they are not native.
 This can be tough because it’s hard to tell them apart.
-Scientists can only be sure of their classification through minuscule differences in anatomy, such as the number of segments or whether the male pores are in front of or behind the female pores.View all 67 animals that start with E
+Scientists can only be sure of their classification through minuscule differences in anatomy, such as the number of segments or whether the male pores are in front of or behind the female pores.View all 117 animals that start with E

 Earthworm FAQs (Frequently Asked Questions)